-Ready, Set, Go!
-(RSG), a nationwide program adopted by the 15 Arizona Sheriffs, educates residents about proactive measures to take before an emergency and actions to follow when communities are threatened.
+Ready, Set, Go! is a statewide program adopted by the 15 Arizona Sheriffs that educates residents about proactive measures to take before an emergency and actions to follow when communities are threatened.
+READY – Prepare Now

 Be aware of the hazards that can threaten your community.

-Take steps now to prepare for seasonal threats.
+- Take steps now to prepare for seasonal threats.

-There is significant danger in your area.
+Know there is significant danger in your area.

-Grab your emergency supplies kit.
+- Grab your emergency go kit.

-Keep in mind unique needs for your family or special equipment for pets and livestock.
+- Keep in mind unique needs for your family or special equipment for pets and livestock.

 This might be the only notice you receive.
 Emergency services cannot guarantee they will be able to notify everyone if conditions rapidly deteriorate.
 Be SET to GO.

-If you choose to ignore this advisement, you must understand emergency services may not be able to assist you further.
+- If you choose to ignore this advisement, you must understand emergency services may not be able to assist you further.

-Follow instructions from emergency personnel, stay on designated evacuation routes and avoid closed areas.
+- Follow instructions from emergency personnel, stay on designated evacuation routes and avoid closed areas.